unionst/union-stacks/Sources/UnionStacks/UnionStacks.docc/UnionStacks.md

 # ``UnionStacks``

-Custom SwiftUI layout containers for advanced horizontal arrangements.
+Production-ready SwiftUI layout containers for creating flexible, wrapping, and centered horizontal arrangements.

+@Metadata {
+    @DisplayName("Union Stacks")
+    @TitleHeading("SwiftUI Layout Components")
+}

 ## Overview

-UnionStacks provides two specialized `Layout` implementations that solve common UI patterns not covered by SwiftUI's built-in stack views:
+UnionStacks provides two powerful `Layout` implementations that solve common UI patterns not covered by SwiftUI's built-in stack views.
+Whether you need content that wraps like text or perfectly centered navigation bars, UnionStacks has you covered.

-- ``CStack`` - Centers a middle child and distributes remaining children equally on left and right sides
-- ``WrappingHStack`` - Flows children horizontally and wraps to new rows when space runs out
+### Available Layouts

+- ``WrappingHStack`` - Auto-wrapping horizontal flow layout for tags, chips, and dynamic collections
+- ``CStack`` - Centered layout with balanced left/right distribution for navigation bars and toolbars

-These layouts integrate seamlessly with SwiftUI's layout system and work with any SwiftUI views as children.
+These layouts integrate seamlessly with SwiftUI's layout system, work with any SwiftUI views as children, and target iOS 17+ with modern Swift concurrency support.

+### Key Features

+- **🎯 Automatic wrapping** - Content flows naturally and wraps to new rows when space runs out
+- **⚖️ Perfect centering** - Guaranteed center alignment for navigation bar titles
+- **📱 Responsive** - Adapts to different screen sizes and orientations
+- **⚡️ Performant** - Efficient layout calculations suitable for typical UI scenarios
+- **🔧 Customizable** - Flexible spacing and configuration options

 ## Quick Start